 All of the best native advertising platforms have something in common: they’re a handy tool for advertisers to increase lead generation, conversions, and sales and for publishers to monetize their websites and improve user experience.
 This holds for every platform, but each has specific areas that set it apart.

 - Google AdSense

 - Verizon Media Native (formerly Gemini by Yahoo)

 Google AdSense has an extensive network of advertisers and publishers, including wikiHow and Japan Times.
 They offer a wide variety of ad types and have over two million users.
 Google offers publishers in-feed and in-article native ads, paying each month when they reach $100 in earnings.

-Verizon Media Native (formerly Gemini by Yahoo, and later Verizon Media Native) offers search and native advertising that reaches 1 billion monthly active users.
+Yahoo Native (formerly Gemini by Yahoo, and later Verizon Media Native) offers search and native advertising that reaches 1 billion monthly active users.
 They work with publishers such as AOL, HuffPost, and Techcrunch.